Rowenta DW5080 Focus Review

 The Focus' controls are straightforward and easy to use.
 A dial below the handle allows you to set the temperature based on what kind of fabric you're ironing.
 Another dial on the handle itself adjusts steam output.
 Two buttons that can be easily pressed with a thumb control the burst of steam function and allow you to spray some mist in front of the iron.
 There is also a small self clean button, but it feels like the powerful burst of steam function is more than enough to blast away any calcium deposits.
 The only weak point was the cord design.
 It is 8 feet long, which is plenty long enough for most situations, but it was one of the shortest cords amongst the models we tested.
 While the rigid tail on the cord did keep it out of the way while ironing, it also made it hard to wrap the cable up for storage.
 However, this is a relatively minor issue, and we feel confident in saying that if you get the Focus you're going to like the user experience it offers.

 Heating is the only metric where the Focus was not at the front of the pack.
 It scored a 6, putting it in the middle of a metric that had scores between 5 and 8.
 While it certainly wasn't the quickest model when it came to heating up, it definitely wasn't slow.
-It reached a temperature of 400˚F after preheating for two minutes set on its highest setting.
-This means you can be ready to start ironing cotton garments after just two minutes.
+It took this model 2 minutes on its highest setting to reach 400˚F. This means you can be ready to start ironing cotton garments after just two minutes.
 If you really want to shave some time off of that there are faster models, but two minutes seems like a fairly short time to wait if you ask us.

-At the time of this writing the Focus is available for $90.
+At the time of this writing there was a $90 price tag for the Focus.
 This is probably a bit steep for casual ironers, as lesser but comparable performers are available for $30-$40.
 However, If you iron a lot, sew, quilt, or do anything that might benefit from the precision offer by the Focus' smooth glide and aggressive soleplate shape, this is a reasonably good price for a great iron.